-- Conduct training on climate adaptive livelihoods (including training on accessing microfinance) for women
+- Conduct training on climate adaptive livelihoods (including training to accessing microfinance) for women;

-- Share the sensitization knowledge product on land rights issues with the Customary Land Secretariat and Traditional Councils during consultative meetings and workshops
+- Share the sensitization knowledge products on land use and management issues for women with the Customary Land Secretariat, Traditional Councils, District and Municipal Assembly Officials, and women’s groups during consultative meetings and workshops; and

 - Formulate and implement initiatives towards achieving gender equality and the empowerment of vulnerable groups